-Pam saw an article in a magazine about alpacas and they thought they looked interesting.
+Pam saw an article in a magazine about alpacas and thought they looked interesting.
 It took about a year of researching and their daughter, Amber, visiting farms before deciding that raising alpacas would be the perfect retirement venture.
 Alpacas have great investment potential and provide a country living lifestyle.

 During Amber’s last year at the University of Georgia, Bill and Pam purchased two alpacas so she could work with the farm and learn to care for these gentle creatures.
 They purchased 132 acres with no buildings and very little fencing.
 Next, they started the processes of laying pastures and building barns, shops, and finally houses.
 The family now has over 20 alpacas and a host of horses, cats, and dogs.